 For instance, we may note that certain objects or code are unused, but that doesn't mean you have to delete them.
 Most suggestion reports are lists of issues.
 These two powerful reports are the results of analysis that you should review them to determine next steps:

 Performance tips are ideas where you may be able to enhance the speed of your application.
 Certainly, many tips are not relevant because you've already implemented the most efficient solution.
 Nonetheless it's helpful to consider these ideas or objects that may be made more efficient.

-Total Access Analyzers offers two reports to print your modules.
+Total Access Analyzer offers two reports to print your modules.
 The first is the standard display of your code as is, the second formats your code to indent the logic loops and show brackets around loops and exit arrows from them: